TEDX Broadway 2017 review: Focus on the three elements of this years event: Stories, People and Community. Hosted by Damian Bazadona and Jim McCarthy

 Is TEDx Broadway Just An Ego Trip For Bazadona?

-Sometimes I think that the event is really just there for Damian Bazadona at Situation Marketing and Jim McCarthy at Goldstar to get their name on the bright screen in front of key Broadway decision makers, but knowing both these gentleman that cannot be the case, as both do not seem to travel with their ego, at this event anyway.
-It also seems that Broadway decision makers now steer clear of this event.
+Many people think that TEDx Broadway exists for Damian Bazadona (Situation Marketing) and Jim McCarthy (Goldstar) to get their name on the bright screen in front of key Broadway decision makers, but knowing both these gentleman personally, that cannot be the case, as both do not seem to travel with their egos - at this event anyway.
+It also seems that so many Broadway decision-makers now steer well clear of this event, because they may have a contrary viewpoint.
+Ken Davenport, who was the third and original co-founder of this event, has now distanced himself due to creative differences.

-The one cheesy part of TedX Broadway used to be that Situation Interactive's insistence on providing an after-work party for the "Young Professionals", in which they would actively try to recruit talent from other agencies, which comes off as sneaky at best and downright egregious at worst.
+One cheesy part of TEDx Broadway is that Situation Interactive insists on providing an after-work party for the "Young Professionals", in which they would actively try to recruit talent from other agencies, which comes off as sneaky-at-best and downright egregious at worst.
+This turns a lot of senior people off.

-This year The Shubert Organization and the Nederlander Organization are the sponsor of the "Young Professionals", but the Shubert organization has had a checkered history with their own ethical values though, so time will tell how much talent poaching will go on this time around.
+This year The Shubert Organization and the Nederlander Organization are the main sponsors of the "Young Professionals", but the Shubert organization has had a checkered history with their own ethical values as well, so time will tell how much talent poaching will go on this time around.

 This year's co-organizing sponsors are Jujamcyn Theatres and KBE's Broadway.com.
 Additional support was apparently provided by EBG, Broadway World and Theatremania.